Lectio Divina: Luke 9:43b-45

 one God, for ever and ever.
 Amen.

 • The Gospel today presents the second announcement of the Passion, Death and Resurrection of Jesus.
-The disciples do not understand the words about the cross, because they are neither capable to understand a Messiah who becomes the servant of his brothers.
+The disciples do not understand the words about the cross, because they are not able to understand a Messiah who becomes the servant of his brothers.
 They continue to dream about a glorious Messiah.

-• Luke 9, 45: The announcement of the Cross.
-“But they did not understand what he said; for them it was so mysterious, that they did not understand the sense and were afraid to ask questions concerning this argument”.
-The disciples listened to him but they did not understand the words about the cross.
+• Luke 9:45: The announcement of the Cross.
+“But they did not understand what He said; for them it was so mysterious, that they did not understand the meaning and were afraid to ask questions concerning this argument”.
+The disciples listened to Him but they did not understand the words about the cross.
 But even in this way, they do not ask for any clarification.
 They are afraid to show their ignorance!

 • The title Son of Man.
 This name appears quite frequently in the Gospels: 12 times in John, 13 in Mark, 28 in Luke, 30 in Matthew.
 In all, it appears 83 times in the four Gospels.
 This is the name which pleased Jesus the most.
 This title comes from the Old Testament.
-In the Book of Ezekiel, is indicated the very human condition of the prophet (Ez 3, 1.4.10.
-17; 4, 1 etc.).
-In the Book of Daniel, the same title appears in the apocalyptic vision (Dn 7, 1-28), in which Daniel describes the empires of the Babylonians, of the Medes, of the Persians and of the Greeks.
-In the vision of the prophet, these four empires have the appearance of “monstrous animals” (cf. Dn 7, 3-8).
-They are animal empires which are brutal, inhuman, which persecute, dehumanize and kill (Dn 7, 21.25).
-In the vision of the prophet, after the anti-human kingdoms, the Kingdom of God appears which has the appearance, not of an animal, but rather of a human person, Son of Man.
-That is, a Kingdom with the appearance of people, a human kingdom, which promotes life, it humanizes (Dn 7, 13-14).
-In the prophecy of Daniel the Son of Man represents, not an individual, but rather, as he himself says, the “people of the Saints of the Most High” (Dn 7, 27; cf. Dn 7, 18).
+In the Book of Ezekiel, is indicated the very human condition of the prophet (Ezek 3:1,4,10, 17; 4:1 etc.).
+In the Book of Daniel, the same title appears in the apocalyptic vision (Dan 7:1-28) in which Daniel describes the empires of the Babylonians, of the Medes, of the Persians and of the Greeks.
+In the vision of the prophet, these four empires have the appearance of “monstrous animals” (cf. Dan 7: 3-8).
+They are animal empires which are brutal, inhuman, which persecute, dehumanize and kill (Dan 7:21,25).
+In the vision of the prophet, after the anti-human kingdoms, the Kingdom of God appears which has the appearance, not of an animal, but rather of a human person, a Son of Man.
+That is, a Kingdom with the appearance of people, a human kingdom, which promotes life, it humanizes (Dan 7:13-14).
+In the prophecy of Daniel the Son of Man represents, not an individual, but rather, as he himself says, the “people of the Saints of the Most High” (Dan 7:27; cf. Dan 7:18).
 It is the People of God who do not allow themselves to be dehumanized nor deceived or manipulated by the dominating ideology of the animal empires.
-The Mission of the Son of Man, that is, of the People of God, consists in realizing the Kingdom of God like a human kingdom.
+The mission of the Son of Man, that is, of the People of God, consists in realizing the Kingdom of God as a human kingdom.
 That is, a Kingdom which promotes life, which humanizes persons.

 4) Personal questions

-• How do you combine in your life, suffering and faith in God?
+• How do you combine suffering and faith in God in your life?

 • In the time of Jesus there was contrast: people thought and expected or hoped in a certain way; the religious authority thought and expected or hoped in a different way.
 Today, this same contrast exists.